mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     ws_4D.addExperimentInfo(expt_info_4D)
     SetUB(ws_4D, 1, 1, 2, 90, 90, 120)

+2. Open `` ws_4D`` in sliceviewer.
-2. Confirm that when the Energy axis is viewed (as X or Y) the non-orthogonal view is disabled.
+3. Confirm that when the Energy axis is viewed (as X or Y) the non-orthogonal view is disabled.
-3. The button should be re-enabled when you view two Q-axes e.g. H and K.
+4. The button should be re-enabled when you view two Q-axes e.g. H and K.